The 30 Best Literary Baby Names of All Time

 Looking for a Stephen King-inspired name that’s a little easier to live with than Pennywise or Cujo?
 Try out Roland, the first name of the protagonist in King’s Dark Tower series.

-King Lear’s favorite daughter, Cordelia, has a name well worth bestowing on a little one.
+King Lear’s favorite daughter, Cordelia, has one of those literary baby names well worth bestowing on a little one.
 In addition to its literary significance, it’s thought to have a cool meaning, too: daughter of the sea.

 From authors like James Baldwin and James Joyce to James Barnes, the male protagonist in Hemingway’s The Sun Also Rises, this strong, nickname-friendly moniker has countless literary ties.
-And to really up your Hemingway game, learn how to make his signature drink, the daiquiri, one of the 20 Cocktails Everyone Should Know How to Make.
+And if you’ve had enough of these literary baby names and want to really up your Hemingway game, learn how to make his signature drink, the daiquiri, one of the 20 Cocktails Everyone Should Know How to Make.

 To discover more amazing secrets about living your best life, click here to sign up for our FREE daily newsletter!